Bengal Guv opens anti-corruption cell; Mamata cries interference in state’s affairs | Politics

 - India

-West Bengal Governor C V Ananda Bose on Wednesday inaugurated an 'anti-corruption cell' at the Raj Bhavan here, triggering Chief Minister Mamata Banerjee to term this as an attempt to interfere in the functioning of the state's administration.
+West Bengal Governor C V Ananda Bose on Wednesday inaugurated an anti-corruption cell' at the Raj Bhavan here, triggering a war of words with Chief Minister Mamata Banerjee terming the move an attempt to interfere in the state administration's functioning.

+Banerjee alleged that the Governor ''working under instructions of the BJP'' was trying to go beyond his constitutionally mandated responsibilities, while Bose contended that the cell would not infringe on the state's turf but help common people forward their complaints to the competent authorities.

 The chief minister alleged that Bose had appointed a person from his home state Kerala as vice chancellor of a university in West Bengal, though he had no experience in the field of education.